tobiasmcvey/entur-realtime-aws/README.md

 For this final step we want to point the SNS topic to the first lambda function that sends the POST request to Entur.

-These last 2 steps provide us with a monitoring and "healing" component to our microservice architecture.
+These last 2 steps provide us with a monitoring and automation component to our microservice architecture.
 Instead of losing data, we can restart the subscription using the same ID and get any lost data upon the next delivery from Entur.

 #### **Example requests**

-To test the API see the [Example requests section](https://github.com/tobmcv/Real-time-SIRI-data-on-AWS/tree/master/example-requests).
+To test the API see the [Example requests section](https://github.com/tobmcv/Real-time-SIRI-data-on-AWS/tree/master/example-requests) for example code to run in AWS lambda and an explanation of the Siri XML responses.

+POST requests
+* **entur-sub-et.py**
+* **entur-sub-vm.py**
+Code for Lambda functions to subscribe to and collect data from entur.org/dev/sanntidsdata

+These scripts send our POST requests to [Entur's API](https://www.entur.org/dev/sanntidsdata/) for real-time data so we can start a subscription for a topic.
+The examples are for the topics **Vehicle Monitoring** and **Estimated Timetable**.

+The POST request uses an XML payload.
+Set `RequestorRef` and `ET-Client-Name` to the name of your organisation.
+You can reuse the unique ID `SubscriptionIdentifier` if the subscription is terminated to recover lost data.
+The field `MessageIdentifier` should always be a random unique ID for each type of request.

+Handling responses
+* **entur-response-et-kinesis.py**
+* **entur-response-vm-kinesis.py**

+These scripts listen to our endpoints for each topic and transforms the response data from XML to JSON, and removes the head properties from the [SIRI standard](https://en.wikipedia.org/wiki/Service_Interface_for_Real_Time_Information).

+The script also has a function for posting data straight to a Kinesis data stream in AWS, and handling for the `HeartbeatNotification`.
+This can be watched to monitor the health of a subscription, or replaced with another service of choice.

 **With thanks to**